mwenge/defender/README.md

 ```

 ### ROM Part Table with Corresponding Assembled Object Files
-This table shows how the contents of each ROM chip relates back to the compiled code.
+This table shows how the contents of each ROM chip relates back to the assembled code.

 ROM Chip| Part Number|File Name|Build Binary|Start Position in Build Binary|End Position in Build Binary
 | --- | --- | --- | --- | --- | --- |